6 Reasons Why Couples Therapy Might Not Work, and What to Do About Them

 Untreated and unmanaged personality disorders also contraindicate regular couples work.
 As for the above, clients with Borderline Personality Disorder should seek individual support and treatment first to help them build the skills that will best position them for couples therapy.

-• Emotional abuse is more nuanced.
-Many relationships arrive in couples therapy with a degree of emotional abuse (name-calling, harshness, jealousy, etc) that can be targeted within the couples therapy if it is openly discussed with the therapist and there is a genuine commitment to stopping it.
+Verbal and emotional abuse is more nuanced.
+Many relationships arrive in couples therapy with a degree of emotional abuse in conflict (name-calling, harshness, jealousy, etc) that can be targeted within the couples therapy if it is openly acknowledged and discussed with the therapist and there is a genuine commitment to stopping it.

 6. What is learned in therapy is not actively applied between sessions.